bionicdl-sustech/DeepClawBenchmark/README.md

 paper | poster | video

-Establishing a reproducible and shareable benchmarking for dexterous manipulation has been a significant challenge since the diversity of robot systems, the complexity of manipulation tasks, and a wide selection of metrics.
-To reduce the entry barrier, we propose **DeepClaw** - a standardized dexterous manipulation protocol, which comprises four common operations to streamline the manipulation process: *localization*, *identification*, *multiple points motion planning*, and *execution*.

-Robot can learning skills that applicable for the similar tasks, called the *task familiy*[1].
-We have implemented several manipulation tasks in three task families representing assembly tasks, reasoning tasks and bin-picking tasks separately.
-You can find them <a href="#tasks">here</a>.

-In addition, we propose certain metrics measuring manipulations in many dimensions, such as xxx.
+The DeepClaw benchmark is a framework for establishing a reproducible and shareable benchmarking for dexterous manipulation.
+DeepClaw benchmark provides a standardized dexterous manipulation pipeline consisting of four subtasks: localization, recognition, grasp planning, and motion planning.
+It also provide necessary components to benchmark manipulations including hardware drivers, data I/O utilities, baseline algorithm modules and evaluation metrics.

+The DeepClaw has been used extensively to benchmark a series of manipulation tasks including claw machine, jigsaw game and TicTacToe.
+The source codes of these experiments are placed under /examples.
 ![](https://github.com/bionicdl-sustech/DeepClawBenchmark/blob/master/Documents/Figs/deepclaw-framework.png)

 ## Quick Start